 Partha joined Watsi on August 8th, 2013.
 201 other people also joined Watsi on that day!
-Partha's most recent donation traveled 8,200 miles to support Onesmus, a cheerful and friendly 7-year-old from Kenya, to fund second stage hypospadias repair surgery to heal a condition he has had since birth.
+Partha's most recent donation traveled 8,500 miles to support Onesmus, a cheerful and friendly 7-year-old from Kenya, to fund second stage hypospadias repair surgery to heal a condition he has had since birth.

 Partha has funded healthcare for 29 patients in 10 countries.